I love it. Fifty years ago a Hershey chocolate bar cost five cents. The bar will cost $5.00+ in 2021.

-The dollar won’t be worth squat.
+The dollar won’t be worth squat as inflation erodes it.

 I wish I had thought of a chocolate standard but it was the ancient Mayan culture that first tied currency to chocolate.

 Sophie and Michael Coes, anthropologists, document how the Mayans used unsweetened liquid chocolate as currency hundreds of years ago.

 One of the problems with chocolate currency would be coming up with the correct formula.
 Should a dollar be pegged to a handful of chocolate Hershey kisses?
 Or M&Ms?
 And then of course, how do you store your hoard of chocolate?

 I say tie Sees Chocolates to the dollar.

 Second — the company is owned by one of the richest men in the world: Warren Buffett.
 A $10,000 investment in Buffett’s original 1956 portfolio would today be worth a staggering 250+ million…after taxes!

 And third — Sees Chocolates were invented by a Canadian, Mrs. Sees.
 (Banks in Canada never fail.)

 A box of Sees chocolates costs about $22.00.
 Stock up big time and protect your investment from going stale — buy Sees Chocolate Gift Coupons at Costco.

 Recent per-pound cost was under $12.00.
 The coupons can be traded for a pound of chocolate anytime at Sees.